Igor Krasilov / Shutterstock

 Mendeleev had predicted and described gallium (Ga) as ekaaluminum.
 In 1875, Lecoq de Boisbaudran identified gallium spectroscopically, and in the same year, extracted the free metal through electrolysis of hydroxide solution in KOH.

 Gallium is present as a trace element in germanite, sphalerite, diaspore, coal, and bauxite.
 Although this metal occurs naturally in approximately the same amount as lead, it is extensively dissipated and not found in concentrated form in any ore.
 Gallium is mostly recovered from the smelter flue dust of zinc ores and also as a by-product of aluminum production and copper smelting.

-Along side mercury, caesium/cesium and rubidium, gallium is the only metal which can be liquid near room temperatures.
-It possesses one of the longest liquid ranges of any metal and a low vapour pressure even at elevated temperatures.
-Gallium has a strong tendency to supercool below its freezing point, making seeding necessary to initiate solidification.
+Gallium is the only metal that exists in a liquid state at room temperature, just like rubidium, mercury, and cesium.
+It has one of the longest liquid ranges of any metal, and a low vapor pressure even at very high temperatures.
+Gallium has a strong propensity to supercool below its freezing point, which makes seeding essential to trigger solidification.

-Pure gallium is resistant to mineral acids and dissolves with difficulty in caustic alkali.
-It forms numerous salts at different valences.
-In the molten state it attacks other metals.
+Pure gallium does not dissolve easily in caustic alkali and is resistant to mineral acids.
+It forms several salts at different valences.
+In the molten state, gallium attacks other metals.

-Because of it wide liquid temperature range gallium finds uses for high-temperature thermometers.
-It is used as a wetting agent in tin-lead solders, which also decreases the solders susceptibility to oxidation.
+Since gallium has a broad liquid temperature range, it is used in high-temperature thermometers.
+Additionally, it is used as a wetting agent in tin-lead solders, which reduces the solder’s susceptibility to oxidation.

-Magnesium gallate containing divalent impurities such as Mn2+ is finding use in commercial ultraviolet activated powders phosphors.
+Magnesium gallate that contains divalent impurities like Mn2+ is used in commercial ultraviolet activated powder phosphors.

-Gallium selenide (GaSe) and gallium triiodide (GaI3) are used on electronic applications.
+Gallium triiodide (GaI3) and gallium selenide (GaSe) are used in electronic applications.